AppMinds-dev/gen_l10n_utils/README.md

 - `json`: Simplified JSON format with metadata structured for easy processing
 - `po`: Gettext PO format with comments for metadata preservation
 - `yaml`: YAML format with structured metadata for easy reading and editing
+- `xlsx`: Excel format with separate sheets for translations and metadata

 ## Directory Structure Requirements